 ROLAND SYSTEM 100 (1975)

 Not to be confused with the very different System 100M, this was a semi-modular monophonic standalone synth that could be expanded.
 Having all the component parts made it into a two-oscillator monosynth with sequencing, monitoring and effects capabilities.
-It had the most amazing bass sound and could get quite an interesting choral sound in the pre-sampling days.
-But it was notable for its industrial sounding percussive capabilities and used extensively by Martyn Ware in both THE HUMAN LEAGUE and HEAVEN 17 in this role.
+It had the most amazing bass sound and could get quite an interesting choral sound.
+Notable for its industrial sounding percussive capabilities, it was used extensively by Martyn Ware in THE HUMAN LEAGUE and HEAVEN 17.

 Iconic example of use: THE HUMAN LEAGUE ‘Being Boiled (Fast Version)’